antijingoist/opendyslexic/README.md

 # ReadMe

 This is OpenDyslexic, recreated in SIL-OFL. antijingoist/opendyslexic will be the official OpenDyslexic repo.
+It is an opensource typeface that aims to help with some of the symptoms of dyslexia, as defined by the DSM-V.

 ## Why?